EshayDev/Amimod/README.md

 ## Features

-- **App Selector:** Choose a `.app` bundle for patching.
+- **App Selector:** Choose a bundle for patching.

-- **List Executables:** Displays a list of executable files within the selected `.app` bundle, including files from the `MacOS` and `Frameworks` directories.
+- **List Executables:** Displays a list of executable files within the selected bundle, including files from the `MacOS` and `Frameworks` directories.

 - **Patch Hex:** Find and replace hexadecimal strings in the selected executable, with support for multiple patches and confirmation when multiple matches are detected.

-- **Hex Notes Import:** Import and apply multiple hex patches from a text file or manual input, simplifying batch patching.
+- **Hex Notes Import:** Import and apply multiple hex patches, simplifying batch patching.

-- **Wildcard Support:** Use wildcards (`??`) in your hex patterns to match any byte in the target file.
+- **Wildcard Support:** Use wildcards (`??`) in your hex patterns to match any byte in the target file, with strict validation to ensure correct usage in both "find" and "replace" patterns.

-- **Error Handling:** Provides detailed error messages to assist users in identifying and rectifying any issues, including invalid hex strings or mismatches.
+- **Error Handling:** Provides detailed error messages to assist users in identifying and rectifying any issues, including invalid hex strings, mismatches, or improper wildcard usage.

 - **Progress Indicator:** Displays a progress indicator while the patching process is in progress, keeping the user informed of the current status.

 ## Tutorial